Join whatsapp group Join Now

 Lysosomes

-It is also called Suicidal bags of cell and Digestive bags of cell.
+It is also called Suicidal bags of cells and Digestive bags of cells.
 They contain digestive juices that help to break down the waste or non-performing organelles.

 • It was discovered by Deduve.